Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Conclusions

 Armed with the above formal result, we then applied Eq. (\ref{Qavglong}) to the analysis of supercooled liquids.
-Indeed, although supercooled fluids ultimately crystallize, they may remain nearly stationary in that state for exceedingly long times (e.g., ${\cal{O}}(10^{10})-{\cal{O}}(10^{15})$ times the microscopic atomic time scales, see Section \ref{finite_time}).
+Indeed, although supercooled fluids ultimately crystallize, they may remain nearly stationary in that state for exceedingly long times (e.g., ${\cal{O}}(10^{10})-{\cal{O}}(10^{17})$ times the microscopic atomic time scales, see Section \ref{finite_time}).
 We discussed structural, thermodynamic, and dynamic consequences of our general form of the reduced probability densities and the expectation values that they imply.
 A simple picture embodying our approach is that of local regions of the supercooled fluid that look similar to those of the equilibrium system at different temperatures, chemical potentials, etc. The distribution of these equilibrium state variables plays a key role.
 Locally, some regions of the supercooled fluid may appear similar to small low temperature crystals (consistent with experiment \cite{3D_Structure}) while others emulate the higher temperature equilibrium fluid.
 Consequently, the excitations of the system and its dynamics may viewed as arising from equilibrium solid and fluid-type contributions of varying state variables.
 A prediction of our work is that the single particle velocities in supercooled fluids may deviate (Eq. (\ref{no_Maxwell_dist})) from those of the Maxwell-Boltzmann form.
 The experimentally measured velocity distribution will then enable the extraction of the conditional probability $P$ (Eq. (\ref{Pfromv})).
-The degree of that deviation relates in a precise way to the viscosity of the system and all of its local few-body observables (Eq. (\ref{viscosityfromv})).
+The degree of the latter deviation relates, in a precise way, to the viscosity of the system and all of its local few body observables (Eq. (\ref{viscosityfromv})).
 We further elaborated on a possible general qualitative relation that links the deviations between the cooling and heating traces of the specific heat and the viscosity (see Figure \ref{Specific_heat.}).
-The practical outcome of our approach is that the conditional probabilities $P$ appearing in Eqs. (\ref{pp}, \ref{pp'}) may allow the prediction of various properties of supercooled fluids in a unified way.
-We outlined constraints implied by our theorem on the earlier conjectured ``ideal glass'' state.
+The conditional probabilities $P$ appearing in Eqs. (\ref{pp}, \ref{pp'}) may allow for the prediction of numerous properties of supercooled fluids in a unified way.
+We outlined constraints implied by our theorem on the earlier conjectured ``ideal glass'' state at low temperatures.
+As we explained in some depth, in our approach, the more elevated equilibrium melting transition temperature might, instead, be associated with the dynamics, thermodynamic, and structural properties of supercooled liquids.
+Such a suggestion differs from standard notions.
+Indeed, in mean-field type theories, supercooled liquids lie on a metastable branch of the free energy function which is featureless at the equilibrium melting temperature.
+In most theories of supercooled liquids \cite{Cavagna,BB,Steve_Gilles}, temperatures other than the equilibrium melting temperature are important.